FooBaR: Fault Fooling Backdoor Attack on Neural Network Training: Background and Related Work

 In this work, we do not assume the attacker has any active control over training data.
 We assume the attacker can observe the training data during the training phase, i.e., we allow only a passive observation compared to poisoning attacks.

-\textbf{Trigger-based backdoor attacks and countermeasures.} Another line of attacks on neural networks aims to inject a backdoor into a neural network model such that it can be triggered to misclassify inputs with certain embedded patterns to a target class of the attacker's choice~\cite{gu2017badnets, liao2018backdoor}.
-Such attacks are also sometimes called trojan attacks~\cite{liu2017trojaning}. \cite{gu2017badnets} assumes an outsourced training scenario and the attacker, which provides a training for the neural network, has a full control over the training process.
+\textbf{Backdoor attacks and countermeasures.} Another line of attacks on neural networks aims to inject a backdoor into a neural network model such that it can be triggered to misclassify inputs with certain embedded patterns to a target class of the attacker's choice~\cite{gu2017badnets, liao2018backdoor}.
+Such attacks are also sometimes called trojan attacks~\cite{liu2017trojaning}.
+Backdoor attacks can be generally categorized into poisoning-based and non-poisoning-based~\cite{li2020backdoor}.
+While the first category changes the training inputs, the second one directly modifies the model parameters during the training phase.
+Both categories assume a trigger during the inference phase to activate the backdoor.

+The threat of backdoor attacks on neural networks was introduced by Gu, et al. in~\cite{gu2017badnets}.
+They assumed an outsourced training scenario and the attacker, which provides a training for the neural network, has a full control over the training process.
 In~\cite{liu2017trojaning}, the attacker retrains the model with external training data to cause the neural network to make targeted misclassifications.
 Thus, the attacker does not have a control over training data, but they have a full access to the neural network. \cite{liao2018backdoor} and~\cite{chen2017targeted} discussed attacks on a weaker assumption where the attacker does not have the knowledge of the model or training data.
+Backdoor attacks on graph neural networks were investigated in~\cite{zhang2021backdoor}.
+Pre-trained image encoders were a target of another work ~\cite{jia2021badencoder}.

-Following the trigger-based backdoor attacks, countermeasures for such attacks have also been developed~\cite{wang2019neural,liu2018fine,chen2018detecting}.
+Following the trigger-based backdoor attacks, countermeasures for such attacks have also been developed~\cite{wang2019neural,liu2018fine,chen2018detecting,liu2019abs}.
 As they are designed to counter attacks with the above-mentioned goals, they assume the malicious trigger is added to a natural input.
+For a comprehensive overview of backdoor attacks and countermeasures, we refer interested reader to~\cite{guo2021overview}.

+A related non-malicious category to backdoor attacks are watermarking techniques which are used to protect intellectual property rights~\cite{li2021survey}.

 In our work, during the inference phase, we do not generate a malicious trigger to be recognized by the network with backdoors.
 Instead, the backdoor allows the attacker to generate fooling inputs from any arbitrary input and such fooling inputs will be misclassified to a target class.
 Thus the countermeasures aiming to protect trigger-based backdoor attacks do not apply in our case.
 For the attacker capability, we do not assume she has any control over the training data or the training process.
 However we assume the attacker can observe the training data and inject faults during the training.